Code-Institute-Submissions/TeachFlow/README.md

 ![Generated from Am I Responsive](assets/images/readme_files/amiresponsive.jpg)

-Teachflow is a fictitious company, providing support, information and materials to two groups of poeple.
+Teachflow is a fictitious company, providing support, information and materials to two groups of poeple.\
-a) Those considering ESL teaching in Asia &
+a) Those considering ESL teaching in Asia &\
 b) Those who are already working in as ESL teachers.

 The purpose of this project to create a one-stop-shop of information for ESL teachers.
 The website focuses on providing information on 4 destination countries.
 Additional countries may be added in future releases.
-Teaching materials are also featured on the website and can be accessed by entering a link.
+Teaching materials are also featured on the website and can be accessed by clicking on a link.
 This leads to the classroom portal.
 Class material includes flashcards, a song lesson and a memory game.

-Important information and features to the company include:
+Important information and features that the company would like to include:

 * Providing information on 4 Asian countries
-* Providing a class lesson (game and flashcards)
 * Providing information on ESL teaching
-* Including a contact form, a long term goal is to build up a network of ESL teachers who may use the 'Classtime' portal.
+* Including a contact form.
+A long term goal is to build up a network of ESL teachers who may use the 'Classtime' portal.
+* Providing a full class lesson (game and flashcards)
 ----------------------------

 ## Contents